adjimi-lionelle/staging-kulmapeck/public/docs/chat_api_requirements.md

 When connecting to WebSocket, the following query parameters are required:
 - `token`: JWT token obtained from the `/websocket/token` endpoint
-- `group_id`: The ID of the subject chat to connect to
+- `subjectChat_id`: The ID of the subject chat to connect to

 ### Messages Sent by Frontend